regalk13/combo-emotes/README.md

 ## Requirements

-- NodeJs v17.x.
+- Node js v17.x.
 - OBS (Arch linux Flatpak version)
-- Some Node dependencies use `npm install`
+- Some Node dependencies, for that use: `npm install`

 ## How to use